Z-E-L/MyFitnessApp/README.md

 Fitness App: Calorie Tracker

 A user-friendly Android app designed to help users monitor and manage their daily calorie intake.
 This project was developed as part of a team effort using Android Studio and incorporates key Android development concepts like ViewModel, SharedPreferences, and efficient state management.

-Features
+Features:

 	•	Predefined Food Database: Select from a list of common foods with predefined calorie values.
 	•	Add and Remove Foods: Easily track calorie intake by adding or removing consumed items.